oscillatingworks/piladb-sh/README.md

 Examples
 --------

-Start a local server, create a database and a stack, `PUSH` random number from 1 to 10, and stop the server:
+Start a local server, create a database and a stack, `PUSH` a random number, a string, a boolean, a JSON payload, and then stop the server:

 ```bash
 #!/bin/bash